 the years, this CSA has developed relationships with several farmers and providers for staple items such as additional vegetables, fruit, bread, cheese and eggs.
 These supplements also help fill out the shares during leaner months and if there is a particular crop that fails on the main farm.

-Our family cannot eat wheat or dairy.
-What should we do?
+cannot eat wheat or dairy.
+What should

 Also helpful to know is that bread is usually offered for 2 weeks, then skipped for 2 weeks.
 Those who pick up bi-weekly will receive it only once a month.
 Some members who cannot use it, share their bread with others who can.
 Those who want it more often can order for the off weeks, Seven Stars Yogurt is no longer included in the shares but can be purchased for those who want it.
 Cheese is usually offered 4-5 times in a season.